 August 29, 2016

-This month's newsletter looks at some of the topics posted on the eComputerZ Social Media sites.
+This month's newsletter looks at some topics posted on the eComputerZ Social Media sites.

 Let's get right into it by telling you all about Hollie Guard.

-This is an mobile phone app designed to protect you and your family.
+This is a mobile phone app designed to protect you and your family.
 It is especially useful for children when they are out and about on their own.

 Features range from real-time journey tracking to alerts that send their location and live footage of what is happening to your nominated contact.